 - you can also register on the European Commission's eTwinning website for free, which will give you access to a secure online space and tools to start, collaborate, grow and extend your school partnership, before, during and after an Erasmus+ project.
 The British Council manages and promotes eTwinning for UK schools.

-- sign up to the new European Commission portal, School Education Gateway, to find staff professional development and strategic partnership opportunities for school staff mobility (Key Action 1) and strategic partnerships (Key Action 2) Erasmus+ activities.
+- sign up to the European Commission portal, School Education Gateway, to find staff professional development and strategic partnership opportunities for school staff mobility (Key Action 1) and strategic partnerships (Key Action 2) Erasmus+ activities.
 Your eTwinning login will work on School Education Gateway.